On this Page

 Caring for someone with dementia or Alzheimer's?
 Join us for some tips related to dementia caregiving.
 We will talk about what dementia is, ideas for preparing for the road ahead, developing our caregiver toolboxes, communication issues, and creating routines.

 Powerful Tools for Caregivers is a six-week workshop open to spouses, partners, adult children, and friends caring for a loved one at home.
 Classes provide you with tools and tips to handle the unique challenges your face better.
 Learn to reduce personal stress, communicate effectively, deal with difficult feelings, and more.

 The general education sessions can help provide resources and information about multiple topics of concern for older adults and their families.
 These classes include:

 Brain Health & Aging

 The brain is our most complex organ.
 It is also one of the most important.
-That’s why trying to keep it healthy is critical now, and as we age.
+That’s why keeping it healthy is critical now and as we age.
 Join us as we learn about the basics of brain health, including ways to promote healthy aging and reduce potential threats to brain health.

-Ever wonder what it means to “Get your affairs in order”?
+Ever wonder what it means to “Get your affairs in order?”
 Confused by the different names of financial and healthcare documents?
 Join us for an overview of legal and financial planning.
-Learn about powers of attorney, advance care planning, POLST forms, trusts and wills and resources to help you get started.
+This class will help you learn how to choose a decision-maker, how to make your choice “official,” and how to share your wishes with others.
+You will learn about powers of attorney, advance care planning, POLST forms, trusts and wills, and other resources to help you get started.